tinywasm/gobin/docs/TEST_LIST.md

-# GoBin Test Coverage Plan
+# Binary Test Coverage Plan

 ## Objective
-Increase test coverage for GoBin serialization by adding missing scenarios and edge cases.
+Increase test coverage for Binary serialization by adding missing scenarios and edge cases.
 Use shared fixtures for **new tests** to avoid code duplication.
 Existing tests should be preserved and only updated if they are broken or redundant.

 ## Core Structures (Fixtures)
 Use these structures for **new test cases** in `shared_test.go`.